7 Attributes of a Great Company Name

 Make sure reflects the story you want to tell customers.

 6. Ensure the business name is not trademarked.

-If another organization has trademarked a name, you risk legal action against your business if you violate that trademark.
+If another organization has trademarked a name, you risk having legal action taken against your business if you violate that trademark.
 If you're in the U.S., you can search the United States Patent and Trademark Office database for your potential business name to ensure that there isn't an existing trademark for it.

 7. Ensure the business name is not otherwise taken.

 The best business names are unique so that you can avoid confusion.
 You may want to check your state's Secretary of State entity filings and DBAs for other businesses operating under the name.
 Each state will have a different process for this.